Amrutham Gamaya: Themes

 "Lead me from the unreal to the real."

 "Lead me from darkness to light."

 "Lead me from death to immortality."

 The journey of Haridas, from his guilt-ridden days to acceptance and inner peace is the titular metaphorical path to immortality.
-Mohanlal portrays Haridas at three stages in his life i.e. as the bullying and ragging senior, the guilt-ridden doctor and finally as the man who attains redemption.
+Mohanlal portrays Haridas at three stages in his life as a young spoiled bully, the self-destructive doctor and finally as the man who attains redemption.

 Neelima Menon of The News Minute writes, "Amrutham Gamaya is about second chances, about battling guilt, because when you allow it to consume you it has the capacity to cripple you for life.
 When a seemingly harmless ragging session leads to the death of his junior, Dr Haridas is devastated but his professor bails him out.
 Years later as a practitioner at a village clinic, the past gets back to him in the form of his poor neighbours who are the family of the deceased student."